openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 ## Metrics Instrument

 Westworld profiles include support for _instruments_.
-Instruments allow for development and operational analysis of different parts of the operation of the protocol stack. `westworld3` includes support for a `metrics` instrument.
+Instruments allow for development and operational analysis of different parts of the operation of the protocol stack. `westworld3` includes a `metrics` instrument that we'll make extensive use of for performance analysis.
 We can enable this instrument with a profile definition like this:

 ```
 profile_version: 1